South Korean defectors

 Many, but not all, South Korean defectors cross the Korean Demilitarized Zone (DMZ) that separates the countries.

-After the Korean War, 333 South Korean people detained in North Korea as prisoners of war chose to stay in North Korea.
+After the Korean War, 333 South Korean people were detained in North Korea as prisoners of war chose to stay in North Korea.
 During subsequent decades of the Cold War, some people of South Korean origin defected to North Korea as well.
 They include Roy Chung, a former U.S. Army soldier who defected to North Korea through East Germany in 1979.
 Aside from defection, North Korea has been accused of abduction in the disappearances of some South Koreans.

 Occasionally, North Koreans who have defected to South Korea decide to return.
 Since South Korea does not permit its naturalized citizens to travel to the North, they have made their way back to their home country illegally, and thus became "double defectors".
 From a total of 25,000 North Korean defectors living in South Korea, about 800 are missing, some of whom may have returned to the North.
 The South Korean Ministry of Unification recognizes only 13 defections officially, as of 2014.

 Background

 Both sides have recognized the propaganda value of defectors, even immediately after the Division of Korea in 1945.
-Since then, the number of defectors has been used by both the North and the South (see North Korean defectors) to try to prove the superiority of their respective political systems (the country of destination).
+Since then, the number of defectors has been used by both the North and the South to try to prove the superiority of their respective political systems (the country of destination).

 North Korean propaganda has targeted South Korean soldiers patrolling the Korean Demilitarized Zone (DMZ).